ymtszw/atom-elm/README.md

 Also, somewhat fixed [Elm Oracle](https://github.com/ElmCast/elm-oracle) integration.
 It currently requires you to install `elm-oracle` by yourself.
 (Removed runtime dependency to `elm-oracle` in package.json)

+Though `elm-oracle` itself is not actively updated for 0.17+, so activating it is not so recommendable for now.

 Since original `atom-elm` repository is stale for some time, contributions are welcomed.

 ## Installation